opengeospatial/HY_Features/section_7.md

 ![Figure 34: Channel realization of outfall (UML class diagram)](figs/fig34.png) Figure 34: Channel realization of outfall (UML class diagram)

-#### 7.5.1.1 ChannelNetwork
+#### 7.5.1.1 ChannelNetwork **[needs review re contourline] **
 The HY\_ChannelNetwork feature type specializes the HY\_HydroNetwork realization defined in the core model, specifically as an aggregate of surface depressions and surface channels which continuously or periodically contain water, without imposing a particular drainage pattern.
 This allows to represent the network, even if logically connected features may or may not be connected at the representation level.
 If the realized catchment is connected with other catchments via outfall, the channel network is considered connected to the channel network realizing these catchments.
 If required, an application focused on the structures containing a water body may use the defined relationships s to describe the realization of a catchment by the channel network, or network parts associated with the hydrographic network.

 HY\_ChannelNetwork associates the *surfaceDepression* and *surfaceChannel*, and carries a *drainagePattern* attribute; it inherits from generalization the *realizedCatchment*  and *flowpath* associations.
 Depending on the application, the channel network and the related features may be described by suitable attributes.
-A *flowpath* constraint is defined such that whenever the channel network is a network of flowpathes, the surface channel is of type HY_Flowpath, and a *contourline* constraint such that whenever the channel network is a network of flowpathes, and the flowpath accompanies a contourline, the surface depression is of type HY_ContourLine.
+A *flowpath* constraint is defined such that whenever the channel network is a network of flowpathes, the surface channel is of type HY_Flowpath, and a *contourline* constraint such that whenever the channel network is a network of flowpathes, and the flowpath accompanies a contourline, the surface depression is of type HY_ContourLine.**

 The **drainagePattern** attribute describes in general the drainage pattern.
 If required, an implementation may use a term from the HY\_DrainagePattern codelist.
 Note that alternative code lists may be used but should be related to the terms in Annex ... , table ... . **[insert reference]** using an appropriate formalism.